anders94/bitcoin-supply.com/proposals/003-mt-gox-error.md

 # Proposal 003 - MtGox Error
-MtGox created some manual transactions with UTXOs
+MtGox created some manual transactions with UTXOs that are unspendable.
+Even though these are in the spendable set, the conditions to spend them are impossible.

 | Field               | Value              |
 |---------------------|--------------------|